dalianhome/fasting/README.md

 ## Syncing fasting data across devices with Supabase

-The app currently stores history, active fasts, and settings in local `UserDefaults`, so each device keeps its own copy.
-To see the same data after signing in on any phone or web client, add a Supabase-backed sync layer:
+The app now pushes and pulls your fasting history to Supabase as soon as you sign in.
+Make sure your project has the matching tables and policies so each login sees the same data:

 1. **Create tables** (SQL in the Supabase SQL editor):
    ```sql